Skip to Content

 If the document does not meet all of the requirements detailed above, please reach out to your internship site to request an edited letter before proceeding.
 Then, click “Save.”

-5. Click “Submit” in the upper right hand corner.
+6. Click “Submit” in the upper right hand corner.
 A pop-up window will now appear.
 Click “OK.”

-6. Click “Submit for Approval,” then click “OK.”
+7. Click “Submit for Approval,” then click “OK.”
 Your application should now have a yellow box at the top that says “Pending Final Approval.”
 This box means that your application is now in our approval queue.

 Once registered in LSA Engage, the LSA Opportunity Hub will evaluate your internship for eligibility.
 You will be emailed a decision within one week after submitting your internship.

-Step two: At the same time, complete the general application through the LSA Scholarships application portal.
+STEP TWO: At the same time, complete the general application through the LSA Scholarships application portal.
 Click on the “apply here” button below.
 When asked which scholarship program you are applying to, click the box for "LSA Internship Scholarship."

 Note: If you have already completed the general application—this is common for students who apply for multiple scholarships each year—simply check the box for the LSA Internship Scholarship and save your application.
 Do not uncheck any of the other boxes or change any of your previous responses, as doing so may impact other active applications you currently have in the portal.

-Step three: Once the general application has been completed and submitted, you will then be directed to complete the LSA Internship Scholarship application.
+Once the general application has been completed and submitted, you will then be directed to complete the LSA Internship Scholarship application.
 Submit this application for full consideration.

 What does the scholarship cover?

-The LSA Internship Scholarship supports LSA students pursuing a spring or summer in-person or virtual internship experience.
-It is awarded to help offset or cover the expenses to participate in an internship and the tuition and fees associated with the required ALA 225: Undergraduate Internship Course.
+This scholarship is awarded to help offset or cover the expenses to participate in an internship and the tuition and fees associated with the required ALA 225: Undergraduate Internship Course.

 • Tuition and fees for the 1-credit course ALA 225: Undergraduate Internship Course

-• Commuting on work days
+• Commuting to the internship site on work days

 • Housing